Nativity of Jesus: Christology

 A number of ecumenical councils were convened in the 4th and 5th centuries to deal with these issues.
 The Council of Ephesus debated hypostasis (co-existing natures) versus Monophysitism (only one nature) versus Miaphysitism (two natures united as one) versus Nestorianism (disunion of two natures).
 The 451 Council of Chalcedon was highly influential and marked a key turning point in the Christological debates that divided the church of the Eastern Roman Empire in the 5th century.
 In Chalcedon the hypostatic union was decreed, namely that Jesus is both fully divine and fully human, making this part of the creed of orthodox Christianity.

-In the 5th century, leading Church Father Pope Leo I used the nativity as a key element of his theology.
-Leo gave 10 sermons on the nativity and 7 have survived.
-The one on December 25, 451, demonstrates his concern to increase the importance of the feast of nativity and along with it emphasize the two natures of Christ in defense of the Christological doctrine of hypostatic union.
-Leo often used his nativity sermons as an occasion to attack opposing viewpoints, without naming the opposition.
+In the 5th century, leading Church Father Pope Leo I used the Nativity as a key element of his theology.
+Leo gave 10 sermons on the Nativity and 7 have survived.
+The one on December 25, 451, demonstrates his concern to increase the importance of the feast of Nativity and along with it emphasize the two natures of Christ in defense of the Christological doctrine of hypostatic union.
+Leo often used his Nativity sermons as an occasion to attack opposing viewpoints, without naming the opposition.
 Thus Leo used the occasion of the Nativity feast to establish boundaries for what could be considered a heresy regarding the birth and nature of Christ.

-In the 13th century, Thomas Aquinas addressed the Christologocal attribution of the nativity: if it should be attributed to the person (the Word) or only to the assumed human nature of that person.
-Aquinas treated nativity in 8 separate articles in Summa Theologica, each posing a separate question:
+In the 13th century, Thomas Aquinas addressed the Christological attribution of the Nativity: if it should be attributed to the person (the Word) or only to the assumed human nature of that person.
+Aquinas treated Nativity in 8 separate articles in Summa Theologica, each posing a separate question: